Bonnie Nardi

-Bonnie Nardi is an emeritus professor of the Department of Informatics at the University of California, Irvine, where she led the TechDec research lab in the areas of Human-Computer Interaction and computer-supported cooperative work.
+Bonnie A. Nardi is an emeritus professor of the Department of Informatics at the University of California, Irvine, where she led the TechDec research lab in the areas of Human-Computer Interaction and computer-supported cooperative work.
 She is well known for her work on activity theory, interaction design, games, social media, and society and technology.
 She was elected to the ACM CHI academy in 2013.
 She retired in 2018.